verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ A decentralized identifier, as specified in [[spec-norm:DID-CORE]].
 A DID is a type of [[ref: VID]].

 [[def: verifiable identifier, VID, VIDs]]:
-~ An identifier bound to cryptographic verification material that allows proving control of the identifier, as introduced by the Trust Spanning Protocol (TSP).
-This specification uses VID wherever an entity identifier is required, for forward compatibility with TSP; [[ref: DIDs]] are VIDs, and all examples in this specification use DIDs.
+~ Any identifier bound to at least one cryptographic key pair, so that control over the identifier can be cryptographically verified, as defined by the [ToIP Trust Spanning Protocol](https://trustoverip.org/blog/2023/01/05/the-toip-trust-spanning-protocol/) (TSP). [[ref: DIDs]] are one **type** of VID; autonomous identifiers (AIDs) and HTTPS URLs backed by X.509 certificates are other examples.
+This specification names identifier attributes `vid` and uses VID wherever an entity identifier is required, so that in the future any VID type can be used — not only DIDs.
+Initially, userspace software is expected to support only [[ref: DIDs]], and all examples in this specification use DIDs.

 [[def: decentralized identifier communication, DIDComm]]:
 ~ [DIDComm](https://identity.foundation/didcomm-messaging/spec/) uses [[ref: DIDs]] to establish confidential, ongoing connections.